 Realizing the right time to capitalize on a fleeting opportunity – then taking action.
 This is the story of both.
 A story of a community, coming together, in brotherhood, in sisterhood, in the name of a piece of history they didn’t want to be forgotten and making it happen.
 The result: The Tampa Baseball Museum at the Al Lopez House.

-Like a ballpark before big a game, the lights were dim, the stands – empty.
+Like a ballpark before a big game, the lights were dim, the stands – empty.
 Then something special happened.
-More than a dozen key players stepped unto the field, up to the plate and hit it out of the park.
+More than a dozen key players stepped onto the field, up to the plate and hit it out of the park.

-In addition to providing the land, the Hillsborough Board of County Commissioners awarded a Historic Preservation Challenge Grant to the Ybor City Museum Society to support the rehabilitation of the Al Lopez House and development of the Tampa Baseball Museum.
-The grant requires a 100% match (combined monetary and in-kind donations.
+In addition to providing the land, the Hillsborough Board of County Commissioners has awarded three Historic Preservation Challenge Grants to the Ybor City Museum Society to support the rehabilitation of the Al Lopez House and development of the Tampa Baseball Museum.
+The grants provide a 100% match for monetary and in-kind donations.
 Through the generosity of community partners and individual donors, the Society is actively funding from the most recent grant to complete exhibits for the Museum.

-In October 2012, the City of Tampa awarded a Community Redevelopment Area Façade Improvement Grant to the Ybor City Museum Society for the Tampa Baseball Museum.
-The program provides financial assistance for exterior renovation, restoration and rehabilitation as well as landscaping improvements.
+At the very beginning of development, the City of Tampa awarded a Community Redevelopment Area Façade Improvement Grant to the Ybor City Museum Society for the Tampa Baseball Museum.
+The grant provided financial assistance for exterior renovation, restoration, and rehabilitation as well as landscaping improvements.
 Then, the City gifted the house to the Society to help make this new museum a reality.

-Renovations to the Al Lopez house will transform the structure from a house into a museum.
-The facade will be kept largely intact, with significant reconfiguration of the interior.
+Renovations to the Al Lopez house have transformed the structure from a house into a museum.
+Now, we await the completion of the exhibits so the lights can shine bright!